cadavidf/sonic-ai/BUILD-MAC.md

 ### 3.1 Prebuild

-Firstly, we need to change to the `app` directory at the root of the Sonic Pi repository:
+Firstly, we need to change to the `app` directory at the root of the Sonic Ai repository:

 ```
 cd ~/Development/sonic-pi/app